laurabenestan/Admixture/README.md

 levels(admixture_long$ANCESTRY)
 ```

-### Subset only the individuals showng more than 50% of ancestry with one genetic cluster
+### Subset only the individuals showing more than 50% of ancestry with one genetic cluster
 ```{r}
 admixture_long_50 <- subset(admixture_long, subset=admixture_long$PERC>=0.50)